Bayesian semi-parametric inference for clustered recurrent events with zero-inflation and a terminal event/4163305: Simulation Studies

-Overall, the difference in the performance of our method and the competing approaches helps reinforce the necessity of the key components of our proposed model.
+Overall, the difference in the performance of our method and the competing approaches across different scenarios we have investigated helps reinforce the necessity of the key components of our proposed model.
 BM-$\mathcal{DP}$ and the frequentist joint frailty model carry the largest estimation bias and lowest coverage for the recurrent process parameters, indicating that accurate inference for recurrent event processes depends critically on adjusting for population heterogeneity.
 Similarly, BZ-$\mathcal{DP}$ also suffers with large bias with low coverage, suggesting the necessity for explicitly accounting for the multi-level data structure with our complex survival outcomes.
-Finally, the performance of BMZ demonstrates that it is critical to consider a flexible nonparametric prior for the practice-level random effect, as the estimation of model parameters can otherwise be subject to bias. \revise{Of note, we have also conducted a similar set of simulations when the baseline hazard for the recurrent process is generated from a Weibull distribution and the conclusions are qualitatively similar.
-The details of the simulation setting, model implementation and results are provided in the supplementary materials. }
+Finally, the performance of BMZ demonstrates that it is critical to consider a flexible nonparametric prior for the practice-level random effect, as the estimation of model parameters can otherwise be subject to bias.
+Of note, we have also conducted a similar set of simulations when the baseline hazard for the recurrent process is generated from a Weibull distribution and the conclusions are essentially no different.
+The details of the simulation setting, model implementation and results are provided in Web Appendix S2.